European Trip - 2001

 beginning of Bizet's famous piece.

-The next day we took a bus to Aix-en-Provence to visited Paul Cezanne's studio and
+The next day we took a bus to Aix-en-Provence to visit Paul Cezanne's studio and

 tour the city of Aix.